 There are times that you need to take a single still image from a video.
 There is any number of reasons you might want to do that.
 You might want to use a frame in a photo book or other format that only supports still images.
 One of the most common reasons is to use it as a video thumbnail on YouTube or on Vimeo.
 Once you’ve exported the still image, you can edit it or add text and graphics in any way you’d normally edit an image file.

 There are a number of different ways to take a still from a video on Mac.
 Most video editing software has the capability, and I’ve previously posted a guide to doing it with Adobe Premiere Pro.

 But if you don’t want to fire up your video editing software, there are also other quick and free options.
 So here are a few quick ways to take a still from a video on a Mac.
 All of these use free software or tools built right into macOS.

 I’ll start with using QuickTime, followed by VLC, and finish up with using the built-in screenshot tool.

-How to Take a Still from a Video with QuickTime
+How to Capture a Still Image from Video with QuickTime

 An advantage of using QuickTime is that it’s baked right into macOS.
 A disadvantage is that it’s a two-step process that requires another app that’s also built into macOS (Preview).